 PsyD Program.
-Each PsyD student must complete a minimum of 64 units of theology and integration, which does not result in a master's degree:
+Each PsyD student must complete a minimum of 32 units of theology and 20 units of integration.
+This does not result in a master's degree, but PsyD students are encouraged to complete a degree in theology or intercultural studies as well if this is consistent with their personal and professional goals.
+Required courses are as follows: